Searching for petroleum wealth in risky Mid-Continent fields.

 Wichita Oil & Gas’ drilling fortunes depended on a portable Star Drilling Machine, a cable-tool drilling technology.
 The company leased land south of Wichita – just southeast of the Kansas City, Mexico and Orient Railroad station at Schulte, Kansas.

-Despite claims of a “2,000 acre lease around the town,” all Wichita Oil & Gas drilling would take place within a 500-foot radius of a spot on the 319-acre Folkers farm.
-(The well site was in Section 17, Township 28 South, Range 1 East.)
-After many months of making hole, the company updated its investors in November 1916.
+Despite claims of a “2,000 acre lease around the town,” all Wichita Oil & Gas drilling would take place within a 500-foot radius of a spot on the 319-acre Folkers farm (Section 17, Township 28 South, Range 1 East).
+After months of drilling, the company updated investors in November 1916.

 wichita oil and gas